Original article written by Miyako Rogers, August 2022. Updated by Aleisha Collins, November 2023.

 In an attempt to regulate private hospitals, the Ministry of Health and Welfare introduced a hospital accreditation programme in 2011.
 However, participation is voluntary for most hospitals.
 To ensure a consistent quality of care, a new license reporting mechanism was introduced in 2015, which requires licensed health professionals to report continuing professional education and training and update their employment status every three years.
 There has been an increasing strain on human resources in healthcare, with the number of practising healthcare professionals being less than the average of Organisation for Economic Co-operation and Development (OECD) countries.
 However, in contrast to other OECD countries, significant capital investment has been made in physical healthcare resources, with a substantial increase in the number of hospitals and beds over the last 30 years.

-South Korea has a rapidly ageing population, with Alzheimer’s Disease being one of the top 5 causes of death, alongside other chronic diseases such as cardiovascular disease.
+South Korea has a rapidly ageing population, with Alzheimer’s Disease being the 6th most common cause of death, alongside other chronic diseases such as cardiovascular disease.
 This poses a major problem, as the current South Korean healthcare system primarily focuses on curative over preventive medicine.
 Community Health Centres (CHC) are the main focus of chronic disease management, but there is currently only 1 CHC for every 300-500,000 people.

 However, in 2018, the Ministry of Health and Welfare launched the pilot primary care non-communicable diseases (NCD) control programme, teaming up with local clinics to provide better primary care for patients with chronic conditions such as hypertension.
 South Korea has also leveraged advances in smartphone technology to create digital devices and services for the continuous management of cardiovascular diseases outside the clinic.
 These devices allow for parameters such as blood pressure to be regularly monitored, and patients receive recalls, reminders and alerts through their smartphones.

-Cancer accounts for 26% of deaths in South Korea, which is the average for developed countries.
+Cancer accounted for 26% of deaths in South Korea in 2018, which is the average for developed countries.
 South Korea has had a National Cancer Screening Programme in place since 1999, and as of 2011 individuals in the lower 50% income bracket are eligible for free cancer screenings.
 As of 2017, lifetime cancer screening rates for breast, cervical, gastric and liver cancers were all above 70%.

 Tuberculosis remains a major health concern in South Korea with 6 incidences per 1000 people (much higher than the OECD average of 1 incidence per 1000 people).
 Data on tuberculosis is very accurate, thanks to the Korean National Tuberculosis Surveillance System.
 This online database was set up in 2000 and collects information on tuberculosis incidence and final treatment outcomes.
 The Korean Disease Control and Prevention Agency (KDCA) announced the Comprehensive Plan on Tuberculosis in 2018, and the Strengthening Measures of Tuberculosis Prevention and Management in 2019.
 These plans focus on early detection, patient care, contact management and investment in tuberculosis research.